-As you will see this screen allows the operator to save his setup to 1 of 10 memory programs.
+As you will see this screen allows the operator to save his welding setup to 1 of 10 memory programs.

-To save, rotate the control dial to the desired program number and then press and release button 'C'.
+To save, rotate the control dial '5' to the desired program number and then press control dial '5' to save.